jackytrabbit/Bolt/README.md

 About the design of Bolt:
 * It's solely designed by LAZYDESIGNERS.
 * Not a single Alice keyboard file has been used when designing Bolt.
 So It's not related to any Alice keyboard versions.
 * It's using Atmega32U4 AU MCU, with 13 RGB Leds intoal, 9 for underglow, 4 for logo lighting.
+(Optional on solder version)
+* All Bolt kits have metal plate and stainless steel bottoms as weights to make the acrylic kits more practical to function as daily keyboards.